leshill/handlebars_assets/README.md

 # Maintainer

-This gem is maintained by Alex Riedler [Github](https://github.com/AlexRiedler).
+This gem is currently maintained by Alex Riedler [Github](https://github.com/AlexRiedler).

 # Author